ciurca/GoingFurtherBlog/content/posts/stupidity/index.md

 ---
 You encounter more stupid people every day than you think, you may just not realize it.
 I'm going to help you find them.

 First, we need to define what a stupid person is.
-In his short book {{< target-blank "'The Basic Laws of Human Stupidity'" "https://www.amazon.co.uk/Basic-Laws-Human-Stupidity-International-ebook/dp/B07WVVMGBB/ref=sr_1_1?dchild=1&keywords=cipolla&qid=1586529708&sr=8-1" >}}, Carlo Cipolla describes a stupid person as follows:
+In his short book ['The Basic Laws of Human Stupidity'](#BuyTheBook), Carlo Cipolla describes a stupid person as follows:

 > A stupid person is a person who causes losses to another person or to a group of persons while himself deriving no gain and even possibly incurring losses.